-- 4 Prescribed information includes specific types of exempt information and personal information.
-See section 55(1) of the RTI Act, section 69(1) of the IP Act; see Schedule 5 of the RTI and IP Acts for the full definition of 'prescribed information'. [up]
+- 9 Prescribed information includes specific types of exempt information and personal information.
+See section 55(1) of the RTI Act, section 69(1) of the IP Act; see Schedule 5 of the RTI Act and IP Acts for the full definition of ‘prescribed information’.

 Template for neither confirm nor deny decisions

 Dear [ applicant's name ],